juhasev/sample-ninja-help/edit-project-links-entry-link.md

 https://surveyengine.com?project=[ID]&hobbies=1&hobbies=2&hobbies=3

 > Some survey platforms may use alternate formats like hobbies=1,2,3.
-For accomplish this, enable **Pipe checkbox values as string** toggle.
+To accomplish this, enable **Pipe checkbox values as string** toggle.

 #### Sending Locale -variable to a survey
 Every panelist has an assigned locale, for example, ENG-US.
 If a multilingual survey is being run, then the **LOCALE** data variable should be piped into the survey.

 > Some survey platforms may use alternative locales or languages.
-Please contact support@sampleninja.io if you run into this situation.
+Please get in touch with support@sampleninja.io if you run into this situation.

 #### Test and send variable data
 Sample Ninja will automatically insert random data for all the defined data variable pipes.